 The easiest and most obvious way to spot smoke damage is to notice blackened or soot-streaked areas.
 Smoke is made up of fine particles of burned matter, which is why it is black, and can often be greasy, strong smelling or otherwise unpleasant.
 You’ll often see soot marks, either as black streaks or yellowing, on paint or wallpaper, particularly on ceilings and walls near where the fire burned.
 Hot air rises, so you may find that soot particles from, for example, a kitchen fire, have travelled through the house and up the stairs, leaving a trail through the house.
 This is particularly likely if an open window has created a current of air.

 As the air cools, soot falls out of the air, landing as a fine black dust over all surfaces.
 This may be difficult to notice until you touch it, but be aware that it can be greasy and will often stain fabrics, particularly if it gets wet.
 The currents of air may carry larger particles of soot and burned scraps of paper or other similar elements along with the smoke, so you may find ash and mess throughout the property.
+If this is the case, our smoke cleaning services are available.

 Now that fires are no longer necessary to heat our homes, many people expect a fire to have the pleasant odour of woodsmoke.
 Unfortunately, when other materials smoulder or combust they can release toxic gases and a wide range of unpleasant smells.
 For this reason, if you can smell an unpleasant or burnt odour in a room, particularly if it has been shut up since the fire, this should be investigated and treated for smoke damage.